ladybug-tools/spider/gbxml-viewer/README.md

 Not yet started

+* 2017-12-15 ~ Theo: export selected spaces or zones to gbxml?
 * 2017-12-10 ~ Michal: Export gbJSON
 * 2017-12-02 ~ Michal: Add ability to edit and save gbXML files